scott-d-bowen/prboom3/README.md

 brew install timidity

-Install EAWPats (for example), and then copy 'timidity.cfg' to the ./prboom-plus binary executables location, and edit 'timidity.cfg' to point to dir ./EAWPats at the two locations within the file that are commented and described as such.
+**Install EAWPats** (for Sound/Music Instrument Patch support, for example), and then copy 'timidity.cfg' to the ./prboom-plus binary executables location, and edit 'timidity.cfg' to point to dir ./EAWPats at the two locations within the file that are commented and described as such.
 (Assuming ./EAWPats is a sub-folder within the ./prboom-plus folder).

 # Latest News